Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Temperature regulation

-• The use of antipsychotics has been linked to impaired core temperature regulation.
+• The use of antipsychotic medications has been associated with impaired regulation of core body temperature.

 • Venous thromboembolism

-• Patients who are at a high risk for thromboembolism should get cautious care.
+• Patients who are at a high risk for thromboembolism (the formation of blood clots) should receive careful monitoring and care when using this medication.

 • Cardiovascular disease